mtlynch/mtlynch.io/_posts/2017-08-02-sia-nextcloud.md

 docker-compose logs
 ```

-When Sia has finished loading, you will see
+When Sia has finished loading, you will see  a sequence in the logs that looks like this:

 ```
 sia_1        | Loading...